 "I have literally been fighting adversity since the day I was born, when my doctors' had to work on me for 45 minutes before I started breathing on my own.
 Diagnosed with cerebral palsy (which mildly affects her speech and gait) around age two, I grew up determined not to let adversity stop me from pursuing my dream of being an actor.

 I have realized that dream and have been cast in over 50 plays, in films and in television.
 Since the beginning of my career I have refused to be limited to only being cast in disability specific roles but also cast in roles where my disability is incidental to the character or storyline.
 I am a member of SAG-AFTRA and The Actors Equity Association and I was the first actor with a disability to obtain a Masters of Fine Arts in Acting from California State University Long Beach (2001).
 I was the recipient of the 2016 Best Actor Honor for The Easterseals Disability Film Challenge and I am one of the featured artists in Liliana Moldovan's new book Eroii Imposibilului, a book featuring multi-disciplined artists with disabilities from around the world.
 My award winning short film Best Friend (written and directed by Cory Reeder) which I co-starred in and also co-produced is a hit on the film festival circuit has had over 7.6K views on youtube.
-Currently, I am featured as “Ella” in the horror film The Edge of Isolation (written and directed by Jeff Houkal) which can be seen on Amazon.
+Currently, I am featured as “Ella” in the horror film The Edge of Isolation (written and directed by Jeff Houkal) which can be seen on Amazon and will be seen on CBS's S.W.A.T. on February 14th, 2019.
 I will be directing my first film in 2019.

 I have been speaking on my personal experiences of living with a disability since I was in high school.
 I have been invited to perform/speak and or facilitate workshops for colleges/universities, special events and conferences including The National Drama Therapy Conference, The Center For Disease Control, and The UCLA Mindful Madness Conference.
 I was recently a featured speaker at the Seasons of Change Bent Not Broken Conference and The 2018 Expressive Arts Conference where I co-facilitated a workshop Diversity A Creative Collective Exchange with several other artists, educators and speakers.
 I have also been a featured guest on podcasts and diversity and disability inclusion panels.